Adii2007/Adii_2007-/README.md

 # Adii_2007
-This is my first repository.
+This is my first repository
-author-Aditya Dighe .
+author-Aditya Dighe